-You will learn in small classes with faculty members who know you as an individual.
-Lab work will be central to your studies.
-As a senior physics major, you will conduct an in-depth research project with a faculty member.
-The projects often produce work that is presented at professional conferences or published in scholarly journals.
-Astronomy is offered as a minor within the Physics Department.
+You will learn in small classes with faculty members who know you as an individual, meaning you’ll get one-on-one encouragement, personal direction and research opportunities suited to your needs.
+Lab work will be central to your studies, and as a senior physics major, you will conduct an in-depth research project.
+Senior projects often produce work that is presented at conferences or published in journals.

 Since her Hamilton College days, physics major Stephanie Higgins Bealing ’04 has earned two advanced degrees and launched two businesses.
 “Studying physics definitely prepared me for all of the problem solving that is needed when you run your own show,” she says.More >>

 Hamilton graduates who concentrated in physics are pursuing careers in a variety of fields, including: